This is the multi-page printable view of this section. Click here to print.

 3. Refer to jnlpUrl and secret.

-4. Click the Information icon in the Jenkins - Agent Connection Information section.
-The Agent Connection Guide popup window will open.
+4. Click the Info icon of Jenkins - Agent Connection Information.
+The Agent Connection Guide popup opens.

-5. Click the Download Agent File button to download the agent.jar file.
+5. Agent File Download Click the button to download the agent.jar file.

-• You can also download it directly from your Jenkins ({JENKINS_URL}/jnlpJars/agent.jar).
+• You can also download it directly from your own Jenkins. ({JENKINS_URL}/jnlpJars/agent.jar)

-6. Connect to the VM server where you want to deploy and create a directory.
+6. Connect to the VM server to be deployed and create a directory.

-7. Copy the downloaded agent.jar file to the created directory.
+7. Copy the downloaded agent.jar file to the generated directory.

-8. Run the following command in the created directory path:
+8. Run the following command in the generated directory path.

 Color mode